Message batching#

 In libaes70 this happens on two levels:

-One typical example for when to use the cork() and uncork() API is when sending out level meter updates on multiple channels or other property changes.
+One typical example of when to use the cork() and uncork() API is when

 static void update_level_meters(uv_timer_t *)